jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 As is shown above, the *UserCancelation* model is in charge to denied the access to an specific user as well as un-approve the posts and reviews.
 Now, the concerns are separate on different objects, making easier to change on the future.
 Is implemented as a **PORO** (Plain Old Ruby Object).

-On the controller, the code will look clean and the variation will take place on calling different objects and not just one:
+On the controller, the code will look clean and the variation will take place by calling different objects and not just one:

 > app/controller/users_controller.rb